HDFGroup/h5pyd/README.rst

 h5pyd can all be run in serverless mode with either AWS Lambda or direct mode (storage system accessed directly).

 To use with AWS Lambda, set the HS_ENDPOINT to: "http+lambda://hslambda" where "hslambda" is the name of the lambda function.
-WWhen using AWS Lambda some additional environment variables need to be set:
+When using AWS Lambda some additional environment variables need to be set:

 * ``AWS_LAMBDA_GATEWAY`` - AWS Lambda endpoint, e.g.: ``https://lambda.us-west-2.amazonaws.com``
 * ``AWS_REGION`` - Region where the Lambda function is installed, e.g.: ``us-west-2``